-If you're eligible, it's best to qualify for VA disability compensation and Social Security Disability Insurance, since they generally are more generous benefits than VA pension and SSI, but you should be aware of the other needs-based programs.
+If you're eligible, it's best to qualify for VA disability compensation and Social Security disability insurance, since they generally pay more generous benefits than VA pension and SSI, but you should be aware of the other needs-based programs.

-Total disability vs percentage of disability.
 One major difference between Social Security disability and veterans disability is that you don't need to be totally disabled in order to be eligible for VA compensation.
 In fact, most veterans who receive VA compensation do not receive a total disability rating.
-Veterans can receive a compensable rating as low as 10% (and can have a rating as low as 0%).
-(In many cases, it makes sense to get a 0% rating even though its not compensable.
-The reason for this is that it means the veteran will at least have proven a service-connected disability -- which may deteriorate into a more serious problem and turn into a compensable disability.
+Veterans can receive a compensable rating as low as 10%, and can even have a rating as low as 0%.
+(In many cases, it's beneficial to get a 0% rating even though its not compensable, because the veteran will at least have proven a service-connected disability.
+If it deteriorates into a more serious problem, it can turn into a compensable disability.
 See Filing for Social Security Disability as a Veteran.)

 Social Security disability, conversely, does not compensate disability claimants based on a partial loss of employability.
-You are either totally disabled or not disabled under this program.
+You are either totally disabled or not disabled under Social Security's definition of disability.
 (For more information, see Social Security disability basics.)

 Does having one benefit make getting the other benefit any easier?
-Overall, the answer is yes, but it does depend on your circumstances.
+Overall, the answer is maybe; it depends on your circumstances.

 Social Security approval does not necessarily help get VA benefits.
-Unfortunately, if you are disabled under SSA rules, the VA may not give Social Security's decision as much weight, since it's not usually clear whether the disability is based on service-connected or non-service disabilities.
+If you are disabled under SSA rules, the VA may not give Social Security's decision much weight, since it's not usually clear whether the disability is based on service-connected or non-service disabilities.
 Many veterans have a wide array of both types of disabilities, and the VA can be quick to attribute total disability to a host of non-service disabilities.
-The VA must be able to make a specific finding on what disabilities prevent employability.
-To convince the WA that the disability was caused by service-connected impairments, a veteran may need to hire a Vocational Expert to specifically attribute the unemployability to service-related disabilities.
+Also, a veteran must be able to show specifically which disabilities prevent employability.
+To convince the VA that the veteran is unemployable and that his or her disability was caused by service-connected impairments, a veteran may need to hire a vocational expert to specifically attribute the unemployability to service-related disabilities.

-For more information on applying for Social Security disability, see our section on disability benefits for veterans.
+For more information on applying for Social Security disability, see our article on disability benefits for veterans.